kmkr/splendid-nudibranch/content.md

 Loc		Ribbon Reefs, Great Barrier Reef, Australia
 Tags	2010 whale
 Latin	Undescribed (Balaenoptera acutorostrata subspecies) Desc	The group of whales circled us and gradually came closer for each round.
 As they moved closer we could spot their fine details, their uniqueness and beauty.
-The marks on their skin are used to distinguish them from each other and is one of the keys to count the number of individuals.
-When the distance closed to a few meters, one of the whales opened one the eyes.
-An eye filled with stories of the unknown deep waters.
+Scientists in Australia use the spots on their skin to distinguish them from each other and is the primary elements to count the number of individuals.
+When the distance between us and the whales closed to only a few meters apart, one of the whales opened his eyes.
 We dove with all together five minke whales for almost two hours before they perished into the open sea.
 It was a once-in-a-lifetime experience I will never forget.

 Kris Krister 412.jpg